MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 	* The outputs are called **one-hot**, because exactly one is “hot” (HIGH) at a given time.
 * Example of 2:4 decoder:
 	![[Pasted image 20250115173014.png|300]]
+## Example 2.14 DECODER IMPLEMENTATION
+Implement a 2:4 decoder with AND and NOT gates.